ArsenalGunners/MVMDD/README.md

 │   └───bottles
 |   ...
 ```

+## What is the files' names mean?
-When you download and unzip the file, the files tree shows above.
+When you download and unzip the file, a file tree shows above.
 Clear_Background and Complex Background are two different background complexity level.
 Either of them contains six object catagories (**bag, books, bottles, cups, pens, phones**).
 For every image in a certain catgory, the file name is "(instance number) _ (view number) _ (distance number).jpg"

+## Example of several images